Microgaming

 Microgaming is a privately held gambling software company based in the Isle of Man.
 The company first developed online casino software in 1994.

 Overview

 In May 2009, Microgaming's progressive slot Mega Moolah paid out $6,374,434, the largest online casino pay-out to date.
 A new Guinness world record was set on 6 October 2015 when it paid £13,209,300 (equivalent to €17,879,645 at the time) to a British soldier.

+In May 2016, the company launched games for virtual reality using Oculus Rift technology with a focus on roulette.

+In 2022, Microgaming completed the sale of its distribution business and online games portfolio to Games Global Limited, a newly established private capital-backed company.
+The transaction marked a significant strategic shift for Microgaming, which has since focused on providing platform systems, licensing services, and regulatory compliance solutions for the iGaming industry.